oroinc/documentation/user/storefront/getting-started/general-layout.rst

  .. image:: /user/img/storefront/navigation/user-menu.png

-Unauthenticated users with will an option to either log in or sign up for an account instead.
+Unauthenticated users will have an option to either log in or sign up for an account instead.

 .. image:: /user/img/storefront/orders/GuestQuickOrderButton.png